griptape-ai/ComfyUI-Griptape/README.md

 The repo currently has a subset of Griptape nodes, with more to come soon.
 Current nodes can:

-* Create [Agents](https://docs.griptape.ai/stable/griptape-framework/structures/agents/) using these models:
+* Create [Agents](https://docs.griptape.ai/stable/griptape-framework/structures/agents/) that can chat using these models:
     * Local - via **Ollama** and **LM Studio**
         * Llama 3
         * Mistral
         * etc..
     * Via Paid API Keys
         * OpenAI
+        * Azure OpenAI
         * Amazon Bedrock
+        * Cohere
         * Google Gemini
         * Anthropic Claude
         * Hugging Face (_Note: Not all models featured on the Hugging Face Hub are supported by this driver.
 Models that are not supported by Hugging Face serverless inference will not work with this driver.
 Due to the limitations of Hugging Face serverless inference, only models that are than 10GB are supported._)